 - The ancient wisdom of yoga includes moves that release work tension.

 - Move and groove in your home office!
 Push away from your desk, take a breath, and kick your way free from a midday slump.

-- Relieve the soreness of sitting with the blissful peace of being unplugged.
+- Relieve the soreness of sitting posture with the blissful peace of being unplugged.

 Amazingly, nature is everywhere!
 Even in the world’s most lofty concrete jungles, nature finds a way to make itself known.
 Imagine it – peregrine falcons sometimes roost on Chicago or NYC skyscrapers!

 Behold nature's clouds and wind coursing across your personal vista.
 Gazing at those is one way to tune into unplug ideas of the natural sort: